Technology decisions shouldn’t happen in isolation

 Students encounter hundreds of tools in a school year.
 Not all of those interactions carry the same depth of engagement or instructional purpose.

-At the district level, there’s no consistent way to surface patterns across schools or connect technology spending to instructional outcomes.
+At the district level, there’s no consistent way to surface patterns across classrooms or connect technology spending to instructional outcomes.

 A framework built for clarity, not complexity